approx-error/preferences/README.md

 - My .bashrc file (bashrc)
     - The stuff that was already there once I started editing it
     - A rainbow-colored stegosaurus that says a fortune everytime you open bash (requires the following packages: fortune, figlet, cowsay and lolcat)
-    - Some alias definitions (especially note the 'sympy' alias which calls one of the scripts included in this repository)
     - A lot of environment variables to make various programs save files to specified places and make tex be able to find packages
+- My .bash\_aliases file (bash\_aliases)
+    - As the name suggests, contains alias definitions (especially note the 'sympy' alias which calls one of the scripts included in this repository)
 - My .bash\_profile file (bash\_profile)
 - My .bash\_logout file (bash\_logout)

-### Python files

-- My python startup file (pythonrc.py)
-    - Currently makes it so that python versions 3.4 - 3.12 inclusive can save python interpreter history to some non-default location
-(Read the beginning of the section using the bash setup for my file location philosophy and the very end of that same section for what's going on with python 3.4 to 3.12 and why I'm not yet using python 3.13 even though it fixes this problem)

 ### TeX files